 Graceful, lovely Lemongrass (Cymbopogon citratus) makes a delicious addition to tea, soups, and stir-fries.
-Further, this botanical wonder is also an excellent source of vitamins and minerals, can be used as a natural decorative screen, as a mosquito repellant, and produces a refreshing, calming, citrusy fragrance.
+This botanical wonder is also an excellent source of vitamins and minerals.
+It can be used as a natural decorative screen, as a mosquito repellant, and produces a refreshing, calming, citrusy fragrance.

-Although it may not always be available in your local supermarket, Lemongrass can be successfully grown and harvested in your own home garden, indoors or out.
+It may not always be available in your local supermarket, but you can grow and harvest Lemongrass in your own home garden, indoors or out.

-For the rest of us, Lemongrass replanted each spring from seeds, cuttings, and starter plants, or grown in large, portable pots that can be moved inside when the temperature drops.
-If properly treated, it can live indoors, throughout the year, but will more successfully thrive if allowed to breathe fresh, outside air when warm enough.
+For the rest of us, you can plant Lemongrass can each spring from seeds, cuttings, and starter plants.
+Or grow it in large, portable pots.
+These can be moved inside when the temperature drops.
+If you tend it properly, it can live indoors throughout the year, but it will thrive if allowed to breathe fresh, outside air when warm enough.

 First, you need some baby plants.
-You can either propagate them from seeds or cuttings, or adopt some healthy Lemongrass Starter Plants – ready for nestling into your soil and looking for a good home.
+You can either propagate them from seeds or cuttings, or get your hands on some healthy Lemongrass Starter Plants.

 If planting seeds, sow them about ¼ inch deep and 1 inch apart in your soil, kept warm, and evenly moist, but not heavily wet.
-Taking about one to two weeks to germinate, it’s recommended you begin them indoors and transplant into their permanent home once they’ve reached about 6 inches tall and, if destined for outdoor living, when the outside temperature stays above 40 degrees F.
+Because they take about one to two weeks to germinate, it’s recommended you begin them indoors and transplant into their permanent home once they’ve reached about 6 inches tall.
+If they’re destined for outdoor living, move them out when the outside temperature stays above 40 degrees F.